FIDO-Tech/yurii-demo-vscode-tips/README.md

 ## 📁 Project Structure

-The project is organized into 6 focused sections, each covering specific aspects of editor productivity:
+The project is organized into 6 focused sections, each covering specific aspects of editor productivity. **All tips and examples are contained in `index.js` files within each folder.**

 ### 1. **Multi-Cursor Techniques** (`1-multi-cursor/`)